 UBCcards have an expiration date of up to five years unless otherwise indicated.
 UBCcards are scanned prior to distribution to cardholders to ensure that they will facilitate departmental services including library access, keyless door access, access to meal plans and/or campus facilities.

 It is the responsibility of the cardholder to ensure the safety of her/his card and to prevent damage of said card.
 The UBCcard Program takes no responsibility for wear-and-tear of the card.
 Cardholders may not alter their UBCcards in any way.
 Adhering stickers and/or punching holes into UBCcards will damage and may deactivate the card.
-Damaged UBCcards are subject to a $10.00 replacement fee, provided that the damaged card is returned to the Carding Office to exchange for a new one.
-If the damaged card cannot be returned, the card will be considered lost or stolen (please see below).
+Damaged UBCcards are subject to a $15.00 replacement fee.

 Personal information used to produce the UBCcard is kept strictly confidential and abides by the Freedom of Information and Protection of Privacy Act.
 This Act can be found in the Government Publications section in the Walter C. Koerner Library.
 Outside parties will not be privileged to any Cardholder information unless written consent is received from the Cardholder, the University is asked to comply with a court order, or if the information is requested from a government agency.
 Distribution of digital photos is prohibited and abides by Policy No. 106: Access to and Security of Administrative Information.

 It is the responsibility of the Cardholder to ensure that personal information appearing on the card itself is not accessible to others.

 Name changes must be made in either the Student or Faculty & Staff database prior to obtaining a new UBCcard.
 Individuals may obtain new UBCcards at no charge if there is a change or alteration in the cardholder's name or University status.